Skip to main contentSkip to navigation

 • Low data consumption: WhatsApp works reliably even on slow 2G/3G connections in rural areas

-Retailers using platforms like WatEase report that their WhatsApp storefronts generate 3-5x more repeat orders compared to traditional online channels.
+Retailers using platforms like WatEase report that their WhatsApp storefronts generate substantially more repeat orders compared to traditional online channels (in WatEase merchant data, internal benchmark, methodology on request, as of June 2026).

 How Are Successful Retailers Setting Up Their WhatsApp Stores?